 }

-Note that we only will get the AppWindowTitleBar instance if IsCustomizationSupported returns true.
+Note that we will only get the AppWindowTitleBar instance if IsCustomizationSupported returns true.

 With the AppWindowTitleBar instance, we can customize the title bar: